GabeScott/standard-works-vault/General Conference/1986 April - Sixteen Years as a Witness.md

 Elder Anderson, who had been the secretary to the First Presidency for almost fifty years, was a member of the ward of which I was bishop at the time.
 Through an extraordinary series of circumstances that I will not mention here, three days after his call I found myself in the first meeting of the First Presidency that I was privileged to attend.
 Since that day sixteen years ago, it has been my blessing to have met on almost a daily basis during the work week with the prophets of God.
 Each of them has shown special qualities.
 Each of them has filled a special role.
 Each of them we have loved and sustained and appreciated.
 I can today without any qualification raise my hand in full support and love for President Ezra Taft Benson, President Gordon B. Hinckley, and President Thomas S. Monson.
 These are truly prophets, seers, and revelators of the living God.
 And what a blessing it is for us to be members of a church that is directed through direct revelation from God on high.

 I suppose at a time like this one naturally reflects about his roots.
 My great-great-grandfather, Vinson Knight, was a member of the bishopric of the Kirtland Ward, the first ward in the Church.
 He served under Bishop Newel K. Whitney.
-He later served as the bishop pro-tem, as it was called at the time, of the ward at Adam-Ondi-Ahman.
-His daughter, Rizpah, my great-grandmother, tells of having picked berries on the banks of the Grand River, as it flows by Adam-Ondi-Ahman.
+He later served as the bishop pro tem, as it was called at the time, of the ward at Adam-ondi-Ahman.
+His daughter, Rizpah, my great-grandmother, tells of having picked berries on the banks of the Grand River, as it flows by Adam-ondi-Ahman.

 Vinson Knight later became the bishop of the lower ward in Nauvoo, the ward in which both President Joseph Smith and President Brigham Young resided.
 His wife, Martha McBride Knight, was one of the charter members of the Relief Society.